 There are three major types of CBD:

-CBD isolate products only contain CBD and don’t contain any other cannabinoid of the cannabis plant.
-These products are best for those who want to experience the effects of CBD but are sensitive to other cannabinoids such as THC.
+CBD isolate products only contain it and don’t contain any other cannabinoid of the cannabis plant.
+These products are best for those who want to experience the effects of it but are sensitive to other cannabinoids such as THC.

 CBD full spectrum